Morphic-Void/morphic-manifold-engine/docs/backlog/live_dom_design.md

 5. Implement separate stable string pools and transactional use-count updates.
 6. Implement integrity audits and tests for slot reuse, stale-key rejection, ordering, pruning, collision rejection, and count consistency.
-7. Add JSON parse/write adapters, including explicit diagnostic recovery mode.
-8. Design baking from the proven live-DOM behaviour, then add pure-document validation, dense index construction, compaction, binary streaming, and promotion.
+7. Design baking from the proven live-DOM behaviour, then add pure-document validation, dense index construction, compaction, binary streaming, and promotion.
+8. Add JSON write adapters for both live and baked documents, including explicit diagnostic recovery output.
+9. After the low-level UTF ingester and normalisation layer is available, add the JSON parser targeting the live document.

 The first implementation milestone is not JSON parsing.
 It is a robust live document that can be constructed, mutated, navigated, pruned, and audited